zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\approx \braket{\braket{\bm{S}}} \negmedspace (\bm{r}).
 $$

+A dynamic process, such that its every sizable time sequence is statistically representative of the whole, is called [ergodic](https://en.wikipedia.org/wiki/Ergodicity) \[[8](#references) (ch.
+10.4)\].

 In principle, one could solve the dynamic light scattering problem by choosing the initial configuration of the system (i.e. by assigning each particle a certain position, orientation, shape, and composition), describing the way the system evolves, and evaluating the integral given by Eqn 1p.9.
 In practice, this (obvious, but arduous) solution is rarely used; nevertheless, it is important to understand the conceptual model and its implications.

-First of all, since the positions and the orientations of the particles become time-dependent, the phasors of the scattered field must become time-dependent as well.
-Thus, upon examining the expression of the total field
+First of all, since the positions and the orientations of the particles vary in time, the phasors of the scattered field must become time-dependent as well.
+Examination of the resulting expression of the total field

 $$ \tag{1p.11}
 	\bm{E}(\bm{r}, t)